 - The immortals' need to kill other immortals and take their Quickening essentially makes them vampires who only feed on each other.

 - Captain Jack Harkness, of the Doctor Who spin-off Torchwood, fits this to a T. He's an immortal, ancient man from the future, who has been with us in real time since the eighteen hundreds.
-He wants to be normal and to die, he's had numerous tragic romances, numerous failed romances, and the agency he leads, Torchwood-3, is basically the Angel example above, but with no detective side and with aliens instead of demons, complete with their vampire-equivalent, Weevels (not due to any vampyness, but due to being common enemies with large fangs and a thing for humans, and being such a common pest in Cardiff that you wonder how there's a Masquerade, before remembering, there isn't, outside of apparently some story-needed idiots, seeing as grannies know who Torchwood are).
+He wants to be normal and to die, he's had numerous tragic romances, numerous failed romances, and the agency he leads, Torchwood-3, is basically the Angel example above, but with no detective side and with aliens instead of demons, complete with their vampire-equivalent, Weevels (not due to any vampyness, but due to being common enemies with large fangs and a thing for humans, and being such a common pest in Cardiff that you wonder how there's a Masquerade there— before remembering there apparently isn't, outside of some story-needed idiots, seeing as grannies know who Torchwood are).
 Entire episodes, season endings, and even seasons, are all tied around his past, and there's plenty of angst regarding the source of his immortality.

 - New Amsterdam definitely belongs here, even if the lead isn't a vampire but merely an immortal.
 Points 1, 2, 4 and 5 all bring it firmly under the Vampire Detective Series aegis.

-- In Dexter, the titular character isn't technically a vampire, but he's obsessed with blood and kills only at night, so we'll take it.
+- In Dexter, Dexter isn't technically a vampire, but he's obsessed with blood and kills only at night, so we'll take it.
 He fits all the requirements for the Vampire Detective Series but no. 4.
 (1) He is a cop (a blood analyst) (2) wants to be normal and (3) has a lot of daddy issues (his are 75% positive but it's a big deal).
 His daddy made him what he is, too.
 He (5) has lots of flashbacks about his earlier life, and he (6) only kills other killers.
 He fits even no. 4, since the Lumen story arc.

 - John Taylor of the Nightside series probably qualifies, if having Lilith for a Mom can substitute for having a vampiric sire. #2 and #5 are covered too, if flashforwards to a future where you've caused The End of the World as We Know It suffice as a guilt-generator.
 And whether or not he's immortal has yet to be determined: time will tell.